turgs/subdomain-redirect/README.md

 2. That then loads the show action in the Users controller, which calls the ApplicationController before_action [require_login](https://github.com/turgs/subdomain-redirect/blob/master/app/controllers/application_controller.rb#L4-L9).

-3. At that point it doesn't think the session is set, so it redirects to the login page. :(
+3. At that point, the Session controller creates the session cookie and redirects to the subdomain URL, which then runs the `before_action :require_login`, and investigating that, the session isn't set.. any I've troubleshooted all I can think of.
+I'm missing something and need someone else's eyes.